vb44/SiMpLE/README.md

 ## Hardware and Dependencies
 This implementation has been tested on Ubuntu 20.04.5/6 LTS (Focal Fossa) and Ubuntu 22.04.3 (Jammy Jellyfish) with an Intel Core i7-10700K CPU @ 3.80GHz x 16 and 62.5 GiB memory.
-SiMpLE uses a few open-source libraries for Kd-Trees, matrix operations, optimisation functions, and CPU threading.
+SiMpLE uses a few open-source libraries for reading the algorithm configuration file, Kd-Trees, matrix operations, optimization functions, and CPU threading.
 The installation instructions are detailed below.

 * Git is required to download the open-source libraries.